ksopyla/pytorch_neural_networks/README.md

 ## Repository structure

-* ./data - folder for downloaded dataset, all data we are working with are automatically downloaded at first use
+* ./data - folder for a downloaded dataset, all data we are working with are automatically downloaded at first use

 ## Feedforward neural network for classifying CIFAR-10